-Consider videotaping the pro’s process, and keep the instructions they give you so when it’s time to hitch your own rig you can reference exactly what steps they took to get the job done.
+Consider videotaping the pro’s process, and keep the instructions they give you.
+When it’s time to hitch your own rig, you can reference exactly what steps are needed to get the job done.

 Also, your hitch isn’t just heavy; it’s greasy.
 Getting the hitch on is a deceptively tricky maneuver.
-To protect you and your RV from potential harm, follow the 3 L’s: Look, Lock, and Load.
+To protect yourself and your RV from potential harm, follow the three L’s: Look, Lock, and Load.

 Look: Are you really ready to go?

-- Step out of the RV and look back at it.
+- Step out of the RV and evaluate.
 Is there anything in there you’ll need while you’re on the road?
 Don’t leave it in the RV.
-Triple check and move anything you’ll want to access to the tow vehicle.
+Move anything you’ll need to access to your tow vehicle.

 - Check the area around the RV.
 Did you leave any gear on the ground?
-Do you have plenty of space to maneuver your tow vehicle onto the RV hitch?
+Do you have enough space to maneuver your tow vehicle onto the RV hitch?

 - There’s only one thing you’ll want on the ground: your chocks.
 Be sure your chocks are firmly against the wheels to prevent any small movements from your RV during the hitching process.
-If at any point in the hitching process you feel the trailer move—even slightly—stop everything and check that the chocks are in place.
+If at any point in the hitching process, you feel the trailer move—even slightly—stop and check that the chocks are in place.

-- Even if you’re an old pro, don’t get sloppy.
-You may think you know your hitching procedure, but keep your eyes open!
-Consider things that could affect clearance, such as new wheels, a different tow vehicle, even weather – and make a mental note to account for them.
+- Even if you’re a seasoned pro, don’t get sloppy.
+You may think you know your hitching procedure, but stay alert.
+New tires, a different tow vehicle, and weather can affect clearance and your hitching process.

 Lock: Ready your rig.

-- With highway speeds and potential road hazards, you need to be vigilant when preparing the RV.
-As such, you’ll want to close any windows, awnings, and vents.
+- Close any windows, awnings, and vents.
 Roof vents are easy to accidentally leave open because they’re hard to see from the ground.
-So double check to verify all your roof vents have been securely closed; no one likes an accidental sunroof!

-Load: Fuel up, prepare yourself, and get the hitch in position.
+Load: Prepare and get the hitch in position.

 - Give yourself plenty of time.
-This can be a long and sometimes frustrating process, so do yourself a favor and set aside some uninterrupted just-me-and-my-hitch time.
-Have a snack, use the restroom, and get any other distractions out of the way so you can stay focused during hitching.
+This can be a long and sometimes frustrating process, so do yourself a favor and set aside some uninterrupted time for hitching.

-- Grab a friend who can help you back up your vehicle straight and true.
+- Grab another person who can help guide you into place when backing up your vehicle.

 - Unlock the hitch itself and open the receiver latch.

 - Using a jack, lift the front of the trailer so you have space to guide the ball onto the receiver.
 Apply some lubricant to the jack piston while it’s open.
-Don’t overdo it and wipe off the excess, or it could slip on the jack blocks.
-Ouch!
+Don’t overdo it, and wipe off the excess, or it could slip on the jack blocks.

-Handling your hitch with both hands, carefully lift it into position on the receiver.
-Never try to force a hitch onto a receiver; the action should be easy and smooth.
-Next, secure your hitch with your linch pin.
-This step may be a quick one, but it’s crucial, so don’t forget the linch pin (aka lynch pin, cotter pin, hitch pin)!
+Handle your ball mount or hitch head with both hands.
+Carefully lift it into position and slip it into the trailer hitch receiver.
+Never try to force the ball mount into the receiver; the action should be easy and smooth.
+Next, secure the inserted ball mount with your pin and clip.
+This step may be a quick one, but it’s crucial, so don’t forget the linchpin (aka cotter pin or hitch pin).
 Lock it into place if it has a lock.

-Step 2: Link up your trailer and tow vehicle.
+Step 2: Line up your trailer and tow vehicle.

-Great, you’re aligned!
-The hardest part is over.
-Go ahead and put your vehicle in park, engage your emergency brake, and turn off your engine.
+Carefully back the tow vehicle up until the hitch ball is directly below the trailer coupler.
+Once you’re aligned, put your vehicle in park, engage your emergency brake, and turn off your engine.

 Step 3: Hitch the open receiver.

-If you have sway bars or weight-distribution bars, this is the time to connect them.
-If you have a specialized hitch, please refer to your manufacturer’s guide.
+If you use sway bars or weight distribution bars, connect them.
+If you have a specialized hitch, refer to your manufacturer’s guide.
 Otherwise, note that these types of hitches require additional steps.

 Step 4: Load up on safety gear.

-If you’ve got safety chains, cross them like an X, but don’t twist them.
-These chains hook between either side of your hitch and onto your tow vehicle.
+Never tow a trailer without safety chains.
+You should cross them like an X, but don’t twist them.
+These chains hook to the loops located on either side of the hitch on your tow vehicle.
 They’re an added measure to keep your trailer from separating from your vehicle, and they’re essential.
 They should be long enough to allow for sharp turns, but if you feel the need to twist them, they’re too long.
-Twisted chains can become brittle and snap, making them useless.
+Twisted chains can become brittle and snap.

-Nearly there, friend.
-Here are the final items to check off before you set your sights on that first campsite.
+Here are the final items to check off:

 - Remove the wheel chocks.